Weitspringer/ausoms/README.md

 options = struct(); options.evalFile = <path-to-evalFile>;
 [skull, brain, eval] = segmentationVolume(<path-to-dicomFolder>, options);
 ```
-The variable `eval` contains the Dice Score, the F-Score (default beta is 2) and the Matthews Correlation Coefficient for the skull segmentation (whole as well as upper half) and the brain segmentation if a ground truth was given.
+The variable `eval` contains the Dice Score and the Matthews Correlation Coefficient for the skull segmentation (whole as well as upper half) and the brain segmentation if a ground truth was given.
 The scores will also be saved in `<outFile>` if you defined `options.outFile` before executing the main function.